 Electricity –students watch a demonstration of how electricity can effect a person and equipment.
 The students learn safety tips when around wires or transformers.

 4-wheeler Demo – (new station for 2018) the students learned safety tips as they sat on different sized 4-wheelers.
 Students learn that the size of the 4-wheeler should match the size of the person driving.

 Cargill – (new station for 2018) this station led the students into learning how to extract DNC from strawberries.
 They smash the strawberries in a plastic bak, while mixing in water, salt, an liquid detergent.
 Another smashing and mixing of the liquid and strawberries, then a straining of the strawberries into a cup.
 An amount of rubbing alcohol is added to the strawberries and then the DNA is pulled out.
 Students have said that it looks like a big mucus pile but have lots of fun!

 Sharon Kelley of Sacajawea Elementary School made the following comment after this year’s Ag Days, “Thank you for an amazing, fun and education field trip.
 This tied into our Montana History Unit nicely.
 The students said it was the best field trip ever!
 The parents have also contacted me and told me how exited their children were to share this trip.
 I have never had this happen before.
 Thank you for doing this for our students.”

 Bonnie Lewis of Gusto Distributing donates bottles of water for everyone.
-Cascade Farmer’s Mutual Insurance donates the lunch for the students, teachers, parents and volunteers.
+Great Falls Chamber of Commerce Ag Committee and Subway donates the lunch for the students, teachers, parents and volunteers.
 Meadowgold Dairy works with the CCD to provide cream for the butter and ice cream stations.